 Surrounded by style and elegance in everything from food to fashion, you’ll feel the artistic heart of Florence the minute you step off the plane.
 The region’s mild climate makes strolling the cultured streets a popular activity, and the city is enclosed by the rolling hills of Tuscany.
 World-famous vineyards and olive oil producers are minutes away, while the cities of Venice, Milan, and Rome are just a few short hours away by train.

 Experience independence and build friendships with other students studying abroad for the summer session while living in a student apartment.
 You will live in a shared room in one of many apartments located in charming neighborhoods throughout the city center of Florence.
-Single rooms are available at an extra cost.
+Single rooms are available at an extra cost of $70 per week.

 All apartments offer a full kitchen, and utilities are included in the price of housing.
 You will be located within a 15-minute walk from where you will take music courses as well as the bustling downtown.

-You will stay in a double or triple room with other study abroad students, or request a single room at an extra cost.
+You will stay in a double or triple room with other study abroad students, or request a single room for an extra cost of $70 per week.
 Apartments vary in size and accommodate up to six people each.
+Homestays can host anywhere from one to six students at a time.
 Performing Arts Abroad usually hosts ten or so students each summer at Florence University of the Arts, which is made up of hundreds of international students, primarily from the United States.
-You will join a cohort of dozens of other students from our partner companies for regular onsite activities and excursions throughout your summer.

 A Day in the Life